How to build your degree

 If you just finished your secondary education, this is the most common option.

-Studying full-time is the equivalent 40 hours a week - in other words, a regular work week.
+Studying full-time is the equivalent of 40 hours a week - in other words, a regular workweek.

 The first degree you take is a bachelor's, which is worth 180 credits.
 This normally takes three years.
-We offer a customisable Bachelor of Business Administration programme and a Bachelor of Business Analytics programme.
+We offer a customisable Bachelor of Business Administration programme and a Bachelor of Data Science for Business programme.

-When you have completed your bachelor's, you can continue on to a master's degree, which is worth 120 credits and normally takes two years.
+When you have completed your bachelor's, you can continue to a master's degree, which is worth 120 credits and normally takes two years.
 You can choose from a range of full-time master's degrees here at BI.

 If you have already completed a master's degree and want to pursue a career in research, we also offer a PhD programme with six different specialisations.